Enhancing Urban Flood Resilience Study – A Climate Adaptation Approach

-A study on urban flood resilience applies an interdisciplinary and catchment-based approach using Elwood, a suburb in Melbourne Australia as a case study.
+A study on urban flood resilience applies an interdisciplinary and catchment-based approach using Elwood, a suburb in Melbourne, Australia, as a case study.
 The area is also vulnerable to pluvial and coastal flooding.

-Flooding is another threat that urban areas are facing in addition to the challenges of population growth, urban density, and climate change.
-Storm events are increasing in intensity and frequency which threatens the liveability and resilience of city dwellers.
+Flooding is another threat that urban areas face, in addition to the challenges of population growth, urban density, and climate change.
+Storm events are increasing in intensity and frequency, which threatens the liveability and resilience of city dwellers.

-The paper demonstrates the application of this interdisciplinary and catchment-based approach by integrating results from other disciplines such as social science, urban design, and environmental engineering methods to form an urban flood resilience framework.
+The paper demonstrates the application of this interdisciplinary and catchment-based approach by integrating results from other disciplines, such as social science, urban design, and environmental engineering methods, to form an urban flood resilience framework.

 The urban flood resilience framework focuses on measures to increase flood resilience while delivering broader liveability benefits.